johnww15/Minesweeper/README.md

 **Stretch Goals**

 - Randomised game difficulty level
-- Custom input level feature for playrers to input their own level of difficulty
+- Custom input level feature for players to input their own level of difficulty
 - Styling to make the game more aesthetic
 - Right click flag placing function